Nepal Heritage Tour – 10 Days

 Tibetan Refugee Camps

-Day 09: Pokhara - Kathmandu Drive by private tourist vehicle.
+Day 09 – Drive Pokhara – Kathmandu (200 Kms /6 to 7 hours) by a private tourist vehicle.
+Shopping in Kathmandu.

-Today transfer to Kathmandu from Pokhara by surface; 200 Kms / 6 hrs drive.
+Today transfer to Kathmandu from Pokhara by surface; 200 Kms / 6 to 7 hrs drive.

 Day 10 - Transfer to the international airport for your final departure